 - Involve students from Academic Bridge Program (ABP) (Program Director Soli Ghirmai).

-- Provide lab tours and presentations for ABP or Supporting the Transition to Achieve Recruiting and Retention Success (STARRS) in the summer before they begin at UT Dallas.
+- Provide lab tours and presentations for ABP in the summer before they begin at UT Dallas.
 Consider mentoring or lab assistant opportunities.

-- Work with UT Dallas Office of Diversity regarding activities on campus and in the community that targets underrepresented students.
+- Work with UT Dallas Office of Diversity regarding activities on campus and in the community that target underrepresented students.
 Contact Shaun Wilson to brainstorm ideas.

 - Speak as a guest lecturer at area community colleges.
 With a variety of locations in both Dallas and Plano, you will broaden the impact by speaking to multiple groups.

 When discussing increasing the number of underrepresented groups, it helps to have information on the current numbers minorities/women at UT Dallas.
 Contact the Office of Strategic Analysis (OSPA) for these numbers.

 - Brainstorm ways that the larger community/university/area could use a significant equipment or lab finish out (if applicable).